jonaseickhoff/musiccast2mqtt/README.md

-                      Please have in mind that listen to UDP Events is only possible if a polling is done at least every 10 minutes --mqtt-retain        enable/disable retain flag for mqtt messages (default: true) --friendlynames      Use device name or uuid (be sure to have unique device names if using name) (default: uuid) --insecure           allow tls connections with invalid certificates (default: true) --devices            array of devices which should be controlled by mqtt bridge (if you dont want to discover) --udp-port            port for listening on udp events on status change. (default: 41100)
+                      Please have in mind that listen to UDP Events is only possible if a polling is done at least every 10 minutes --mqtt-retain        enable/disable retain flag for mqtt messages (default: true) --friendlynames      Use device 'name' or 'id' (be sure to have unique device names if using name) (default: name) --zone-friendlynames Use zone name friendly name as room name.
+Only useful when friendlynames set to "name". (default: name)
+                      Example:
+                      id:     Mainzone    -> <roomname>
+                              zone2       -> <roomname>-zone2
+                      name:   Mainzone    -> <roomname>
+                              zone2       -> <zone-friendlyname>`
+ --insecure           allow tls connections with invalid certificates (default: true) --devices            array of devices which should be controlled by mqtt bridge (if you dont want to discover) --udp-port            port for listening on udp events on status change. (default: 41100)